Skip to main content

 3.1.3 Non EU exports

-Meat and products of animal origin intended for export to Non-EU countries must comply with retained EU legislation, unless otherwise requested by the authorities of the importing country or established by the laws, regulations, standards, codes of practice and other legal and administrative procedures as may be in force in the importing country.
+Meat and products of animal origin intended for export to Non-EU countries must comply with assimilated EU legislation, unless otherwise requested by the authorities of the importing country or established by the laws, regulations, standards, codes of practice and other legal and administrative procedures as may be in force in the importing country.

 Any additional specific requirements of the importing country, as agreed between Defra and the importing competent authority, must also be adhered to.
 The specific requirements differ between countries and type of product.
 It is the exporter’s responsibility to be aware of and comply with any extra requirements.